 The code is from the original OLPC project http://wiki.laptop.org/go/Maze with some customizations.
 Using the arrow keys moves a marker through a maze.
 A colored trail shows where you've already been.
 Mazes can be incredibly simple, but a simple keypress (+ or -) will gradually increase complexity to a level that most adults will find terrifyingly complex.

 Icons across the top allow the choice of which directory of videos to play.
 When the maze is solved, one randomly chosen file from that directory will be shown.

 Original code.
-The child is shown a word.
-Optionally, text to speech says the word, and a relevant picture is shown.
+The child is shown a word and a picture.
+Optionally, text to speech says the word.
 The child tries to type the word.
 Color coded (Green vs Red) shows characters that are correct or incorrect.
 After 3 correctly spelled words, a video is randomly chosen and shown.